Teradata/developer-resources/docs/install-ai-unlimited/production/AWS/install-ai-unlimited/prod-aws-console-deploy-ai-unlimited.md

 The parameters for each template vary.
 You might see some in the table that you don't see in the AWS console.
 :::

-***These are all the parms for the 3 templates this topic uses, correct?.
+***These are all the parms for the 3 templates this topic uses, correct?
 Just to make sure, do they exlude any that are for the all-in-one?***

+***If/when we know there will be no more changes, we should verify all of them.***

 ***Possible to include the section names in the table?
 AI Unlimited, AI Unlimited connection, and Persistent volume.
-I tried quickly and couldn't do it.***
+I tried and couldn't do it.***

 ***Still trying to figure out how to make the table fit - don't want the horizontal scroll bar.
 Got worse after the new styles were applied.***

 <details>

-<summary>**AWS instance and network parameters**</summary>
+<summary>AWS instance and network parameters</summary>
 | Parameter | Description | Required? | Default | Notes
 |---------|-------------|-----------|-----------|-----------|
 | InstanceType | The EC2 instance type that you want to use for the service. | Required with default | t3.small | Teradata recommends using the default instance type to save costs. |